 - This Work consists of furnishing all labor, materials, equipment, supervision, and incidentals necessary to sound floors to locate and mark work boundaries, remove concrete partial depth by hydro-demolition, remove debris and prepare surfaces to receive overlay, install concrete overlay to grades and/or profiles required to provide positive drainage, provide tooled control joints, and install cove sealant and control joint sealants (incidental) as required.
 Concrete removals, concrete placement, terminations, joints, etc. shall be performed per the requirements of Work Item and Detail Series 3.7.
 Work Item 3.7 involves localized floor repair patches (or strips) mainly around columns and along grid lines where there is a higher concentration of top reinforcing steel.
 General repair locations are shown on plans, verify actual locations in field with Engineer.
-See typical layout shown on Drawing R-201.
+See typical layout shown on Drawings R-103/R-104.
 See Detail Series 3.7 for additional specific requirements. - 2.
-Refer to Section "Hydro-demolition Surface Preparation" for water pressure metering requirements at the city hydrants and other specific requirements. - 3.
-Protection of existing permanent shores and perimeter vehicle barrier system shall be incidental to this work.
+Refer to Section "Hydro-demolition Surface Preparation" for water pressure metering requirements at the City hydrants and other specific requirements. - Protection of existing permanent shores and perimeter vehicle barrier system shall be incidental to this work.
 Removals shall be performed around base plates to not undermine vehicle barrier or permanent shore bases.
 Perform adjacent removals with conventional chipping hammers as required (incidental).
 Refer to Detail 3.7.4 for similar requirement. - 4.
-This Work Item occurs on level 6 in bays 5 & 6 as shown on Drawing R-201.
+This Work Item occurs on levels 5 & 4 in bays 5 & 6 as shown on Drawings R-103/R-104.
 Payment for this Work Item shall be per square foot of repairs actually performed, as identified and located in field with Engineer.